Wolves relegated from the Premier League as West Ham, Crystal Palace draw

 Wolves started the season with Vítor Pereira in charge before the Portuguese manager was sacked in November last year and replaced by former Luton Town and Middlesbrough boss Rob Edwards.

-Pereira is now at Nottingham Forest who are in their own relegation battle, but recent results have seen them inch towards safety.
+Pereira is now at Nottingham Forest who are in their own relegation battle, but recent results have seen them inch toward safety.

 Their relegation ends an eight-season stay in the English top flight and means that the West Midlands club will be back in the Championship for the first time since the 2017/18 season.